MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/utility.rst

 combine
 ~~~~~~~
 The class :py:class:`compass.ocean.tests.utility.combine_topo.Combine`
 defines a step for combining the datasets above.
-The GEBCO data is downsampled
+The GEBCO and BedMachine data
-to a 1/80 degree latitude-longitude grid to make later remapping to MPAS meshes
+are remapped to a common global grid to make later remapping to MPAS meshes
-more manageable.
-The BedMachine data is remapped to this same mesh and the
-two datasets are blended between 60 and 62 degrees south latitude.
+more manageable, and the two datasets are blended between 60 and 62 degrees
+south latitude.
+The GEBCO global dataset is divided into regional tiles prior
+to remapping to improve performance.
+Two common global target grid options are
+provided: a 1/80 degree latitude-longitude grid and an ne3000 cubed sphere
+grid.
+These target grid options are selectable via the ``target_grid`` argument
+in the :py:class:`compass.ocean.tests.utility.combine_topo.CombineTopo` test
+case class.

 cull_restarts
 -------------